Home

 They are buried together under a large prominent marker.
 They rest with Emma's parents, Martin and Betsy Hurd, whose names also are inscribed on the marker.

-When she was 17 years of age, on Christmas Eve 1892, she entered into marriage with 19-year-old Algie T. Housel (July 3, 1873-1947).
+When she was 17 years of age, on Christmas Eve 1892, she entered into marriage with 19-year-old Algie T. Housel (July 3, 1873-1947), son of Isaac and Eveline (Dabney) Housel.
 Officiating the nuptials was Rev John S. Ruttledge, pastor of the Methodist Episcopal Church of West Farmington, Trumbull County.
 Because Rosa legally was too young to marry, her father appeared in Trumbull County Court to give his consent.

 Federal census enumeration records for 1900 show the young family in Gustavus, Trumbull County, with Algie working as a day laborer.

-They resided at Johnston, Trumbull County circa 1910-1940.
+They resided together in Johnston Township, Trumbull County from about 1898 to 1947.
 In 1910, Algie's occupation was as a carpenter and in 1920 as a farmer and in 1930 as a home-building carpenter.
 They are known to have provided Rosa's widowed father with a roof over his head in 1920-1930, and also Algie's widowed brother Clyde in 1930.

 Algie was retired as of 1940.